Life as a Financial Advisor: Non-Face-To-Face With an FA

 At that point in time, I started observing that people were starting to move away from the traditional way of buying financial products.
 Millennials and boomers were becoming more financially savvy and seeking resources about personal finances online.

 That was when I came across Moneyline.SG, which was one of the pioneer financial comparison sites in Singapore that aggregated and compared different aspects of personal finance like home loan, insurance and credit card.
 I felt that this was the opportunity for me to build a team of mortgage brokers and independent financial advisors to provide a one-stop financial service to clients.
-After pondering over the opportunity for a long time, I decided to acquire it from the ex-owner and founded what is known as today’s Moneyline.SG.
+After pondering over the opportunity for a long time, I decided to approach Moneyline.SG and work with you guys.

-Moneyline.SG Content Team: Since the acquiring Moneyline.SG, what were the main challenges you face?
+Moneyline.SG Content Team: Since working with Moneyline.SG, what were the main challenges you face?

 Eugene: Like any internet start-up, the main challenge then was to create an identity.
-At the beginning of my acquisition, Moneyline.SG was a financial aggregator site comparing forex platforms, home loan rates and credit cards, it was a pretty new concept then where the ocean is still blue.
-We had a good run of being one of the primary mortgage and credit card comparison website in Singapore until the ocean got flooded with similar sites with the same offerings, the margins became too thin as many of our competitors start giving out rebates which stretch the margin even thinner.
+At the beginning of this referral model partnership, Moneyline.SG was a financial aggregator site comparing forex platforms, home loan rates and credit cards, it was a pretty new concept then where the ocean is still blue.
+Moneyline.SG had a good run of being one of the primary mortgage and credit card comparison website in Singapore until the ocean got flooded with similar sites with the same offerings, the margins became too thin as many of your competitors start giving out rebates which stretch the margin even thinner.
 The whole industry becomes a red sea where whoever has their web page on the first page of google and gives the most rebate will get acquire the customer.
 The problem here is the whole business is easily replicable and companies throwing out rebates to kill the competition faces more competition from even more new players.

-Moneyline.SG Content Team: So is this why you backed off and focused on comparing and offering more information on life insurance products?
+Moneyline.SG Content Team: So is this why you decided to work with us and focus on the life insurance business instead?

 Also, as a financial advisor, I know there are just too many life insurance products out there where consumers get really confused about and my goal is to provide these people with free and quality information on insurance products e.g. whole life insurance and give them the right information to make an informed decision which they have to commit to for a very long time.